Does Prime Medicine (PRME) Pay a Dividend? (2026)

 No. Prime Medicine does not pay a dividend.
 It is a pre-revenue, clinical-stage biotech that reinvests its capital into research and development and relies on its cash reserves, partnerships, and equity financings to fund operations.
 Companies at this stage almost never pay dividends because they prioritize funding their pipelines over returning cash to shareholders.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with PRME's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with PRME's investor relations page or your broker before acting on them.